rickysmoothhands/Vector-Calculator/README.md

 ---

 ### Grading Rubric - Learning Targets & Success Criteria
 Your grade will be determined based on how well your code passes a number of tests.
 Each test that it passes is worth 2 points, with each test falling under a different category of Learning Targets for the given unit.
 There will be 5 tests per function, so expect negative numbers and decimals too, not just positive integers.
-You may test your code any number of times before submission to get a good estimate of your grade.
+You may test your code any number of times before submission to figure out what you need to improve on before the project is due.
 Learning Targets are split into 2 categories, Mastery Goals and Stretch Goals.
 Once you have completed all the Mastery Goals, you are expected to work on the Stretch Goals.
 Stretch Goals are worth extra credit points.

 #### [150 pts.]
 Mastery Goals
 - Recognize vector quantities as having both magnitude and direction.
 Represent vector quantities by directed line segments, and use appropriate symbols for vectors and their magnitudes (e.g., v, |v|, ||v||, v).